A Death in the Dales

 - It soon becomes clear to her that nothing in Langcliffe is quite as it appears, and with a murderer on the loose and an ever-growing roster of suspects, this isn't the holiday Kate was expecting.

-A Death in the Dales has been longlisted for the CWA Endeavour Historical Dagger.
+A Death in the Dales was longlisted for the CWA Endeavour Historical Dagger.

 "Frances Brody matches a heroine of free and independent spirit with a vivid evocation of time and place.
 [A] Death in the Dales is a novel to cherish."